SwarmCitySupport/FAQ/README.md

 This Medium article best describes the long term vision of the project [Unmistakably Swarm City](https://press.swarm.city/unmistakably-swarm-city-9522606f88)

 **How do I join?**
 Visit [the Terminal](https://swarm.city) to create a user profile and a digital wallet.
-You can find other locals in the Swarm City [#needaride Facebook groups](https://swarmedup.com)
+You can also find other locals in the Swarm City [#needaride Facebook groups](https://swarmedup.com).

 **What types of services will users offer on the platform?**
-We will begin by featuring ridesharing alternatives, and move from there into other services, such as babysitting, dog walking, car repair, or anything that is requested, the otions are endless.
+We will begin by featuring ridesharing alternatives, and move from there into other services, such as Swarmbnb, babysitting, dog walking, car repair, or anything that is requested, the options are endless.

 <br>